siduction/sidu-manual/data/en/0201-cd-content_en.md

 The alternatives are:

 1. **KDE Plasma 64-bit**, live-ISO with about 2.8 GByte:
    - Qt based Plasma Desktop and KDE frameworks; with a representative selection of KDE Applications
    - installation of additional applications easily possible via apt

-2. **Cinnamon 64-bit**, live ISO with about 2.3 GByte:
-     - GTK-based desktop with a representative selection of useful software
-     - installation of additional applications easily possible via apt

-3. **Xfce 64-bit**, live-ISO with about 2.3 GByte:
+2. **Xfce 64-bit**, live-ISO with about 2.3 GByte:
    - includes a GTK based desktop environment with all features (no minimal version!) and all productivity applications right away
    - resource requirements lower than for KDE
    - installation of additional applications easily possible via apt

-4. **LXQt 64-bit**, live ISO with about 2.2 GByte:
+3. **LXQt 64-bit**, live ISO with about 2.2 GByte:
    - includes desktop environment with a selection of Qt applications
    - footprint somewhat smaller than with Xfce
    - installation of additional applications easily possible via apt

-5. **LXDE 64-bit**, live ISO with about 2.2 GByte:
-     - includes desktop environment with a selection of GTK applications
-     - footprint smaller than with Xfce
-     - suitable for older hardware
-     - installation of additional applications easily possible via apt

-6. **Xorg 64-bit**, live ISO with about 1.8 GByte:
+4. **Xorg 64-bit**, live ISO with about 1.8 GByte:
    - ISO image with an Xorg stack and the spartan window manager Fluxbox
    - for users who want to build their system according to their own ideas

-7. **NoX 64-bit**, live ISO with about 800 MByte:
+5. **NoX 64-bit**, live ISO with about 800 MByte:
    - as the name implies, no pre-installed Xorg stack

 **32-bit ISOs** are no longer offered by default.
 If a 32bit ISO is desired, we will gladly create one on request in IRC.
 Unfortunately, we cannot test such an ISO.